microsoft/azure-iot-developer-kit/docs/_drafts/03-voice-to-timeline.md

 Use again **Quick Open** (`Ctrl+P`) to run 'task build':

 It will build Arduino code and deploy to the device.
-DevKit will reboot and start running the solution immediately after that:
+DevKit reboots and starts running the solution immediately after that:

 **[TODO: Screenshot]**